John : Commonwealth Cause, Richmond City

 Some images may have writing in several directions.
 To rotate an image, hold down shift-Alt and use your mouse to spin the image so it is readable.

 (Recognizance of witness in felony.)
-City of Richmond, To-Wit: Be It Remembered, That on the 25th day of October, in the year of our Lord one thousand eight hundred and sixty-four Royall Rl Smith as bail for John a slave personally came before me Joseph Mayo Mayor of the said City, in said City and acknowledged himself to owe to the Commonwealth of Virginia; in the sum of five hundred dollars, of good and lawful money of the Confederate States of America, to be made and levied of his goods and chattels, lands and tenements to the use of the said Commonwealth.
+City of Richmond, To-wit: Be it remembered, That on the 27th day of October, in the year of our Lord one thousand eight hundred and sixty-four Elizabeth Hubbard Florence Rivers and R T. Seal personally came before me Joseph Mayo Mayor of the said City, in said City and severally acknowledged themselves to owe to the Commonwealth of Virginia; each in the sum Three hundred dollars separately, of good and lawful money of the Confederate States of America, to be made and levied of their goods and chattels, lands and tenements respectively, to the use of the said Commonwealth.

-The Condition of this Recognizance is such, that if the above John shall personally appear before the Justices of the City of Richmond aforesaid, on the 14th day November, eighteen hundred and sixty-four, at a Court by them to be holden, in and for said City, in the City Hall of said City, in said City, for the trial of John a slave charged with feloniously stealing one hat box one lot of Jewelry and divers other articles all of the value of two hundred dollars then and there, to answer the said Commonwealth, concerning the said offence, with which the said John a slave stands charged, and do not depart without leave of said Court, then this recognizance to be void, otherwise to remain in full force and virtue.
-Taken and acknowledged before me, in said City, and within the jurisdiction aforesaid, the day and year first above written.
-Jos.
+The Condition of this Recognizance is such, that if the above bound Elizabeth Hubbard Florence Rivers and R. T. Seal and each of them, shall personally appear before the Justices of the City of Richmond aforesaid, on the 14th day of November, eighteen hundred and sixty-four, at a Court by them to be holden, in and for said City, in the City Hall of said City, in said City, for the trial of John and Stephen slaves charged with felony and do then and there, in behalf of said Commonwealth, give such evidence as each of them knoweth, concerning and said offence, with which the said John and Stephen stands charged, and do not depart without leave of said Court, then this recognizance to be void, otherwise to remain in full force and virtue.
+Taken and acknowledged before me, in said City, and within the jurisdiction aforesaid, the day and year first above written Jos.
 Mayo Mayor.